The Insolvency Review: Germany

 Plenary insolvency proceedings

-Since mid-2019, several of the insolvency proceedings that have occurred were significant or had substantial press coverage.
+Since mid-2020, several of the insolvency proceedings that have occurred were significant or had substantial press coverage.
 The following cases are not exhaustive and serve only as an example for various peculiarities.

-Now, Michael Jaffé, as preliminary insolvency administrator of Wirecard, is attempting to bring some light into this scandal and sell as many assets as possible.
+Now, Michael Jaffé, as insolvency administrator of Wirecard, is attempting to shed some light on this scandal and sell as many assets as possible.
 Wirecard will be broken up.
-The former (until June) managers of Wirecard are being held on remand by German prosecutors or are on the run.
+The former managers of Wirecard are being held on remand by German prosecutors or are on the run.

 Ancillary insolvency proceedings